Ultimate Guide to CCTV Camera Types

 - Edge Computing

 - Instead of sending raw video to a central server for processing, edge computing allows cameras to perform analytics on-board.
-This reduces bandwidth usage and latency, enabling faster real-time decisions.
+This reduces bandwidth usage and latency, enabling faster real-time decisions. you can check out the replica at superclone.io

 - Smart Home and IoT Integration